 Regarding the client as part of the team, rather than just the customer, is a key part of the renovation process for Albourne Projects.

-The company chooses to let its clients get involved with the project, working together to achieve the best possible outcome while still managing the renovation from conception to completion.
+The company chooses to let the clients get involved with the project, working together for the best possible outcome, while still managing the renovation from conception to completion.

-Albourne Projects makes sure that there is one primary point of contact through the entire process, and so creates a streamlined experience with an emphasis on communication with each client.
+Albourne Projects makes sure there is one primary point of contact through the entire process, creating a streamlined experience with an emphasis on communication with each client.